Eligibility and Entitlement

 - Identify physical demands and other job characteristics

-- Narrow vocational options to identify a suitable employment goal
+- Explore vocational options to identify a suitable employment goal

 - Select a VR&E program track leading to an employment or independent living goal